Akshay-Ravichandran-10/DataStructures-Algorithms/README.md

     - Check if Largest
     - Reverse a List (without extra space)
     - Rotate List by One Position
-    - Rotate Lisy by D Positions
+    - Rotate List by D Positions
+    - K Max Sum